-41. Education.
+42. Education.
 Any development undertaken for the support of public or private research or education.

+43. Effective date - The effective date of a substantial development permit shall be the date of filing as provided in RCW 90.58.140(6).

-42. Emergency.
+44. Emergency.
 An unanticipated and imminent threat to public health, safety or the environment which requires immediate action with a time too short to allow full compliance with this Master Program.
 Emergency construction does not include development of new permanent protective structures where none previously existed.
 Where new protective structures are deemed by the administrator to be the appropriate means to address the emergency situation, upon abatement of the emergency situation the new structure shall be removed or any permits which would have been required by this SMP or the SMA, absent an emergency, must be obtained.
 Generally, flooding or other seasonal events that can be anticipated and may occur but are not imminent are not an emergency.